Question from Lisa: My email account is receiving so much SPAM that I’m ready to ditch it and set up a new one.

 The format of an email address has nothing to do with how easy it will be for unethical Internet marketers and spammers to “find” it and add it to their mailing lists.

-There are a few things you can do to reduce the risk of having your email address added to those lists however:
+But that being said, there are a few things you can do to reduce the risk of having your email address added to those lists:

 1 – Use your primary email address ONLY for communicating with other private individuals such as trusted friends, family and co-workers.